-The campaign is ongoing, the system is Lamentations of the Flame Princess.
-A quick campaign review.
+The campaign is went on for quite some time – long enough for the group reaching level 6 in the system Lamentations of the Flame Princess.
+A campaign review.

-I called it “Decisions of Kings” when I planned it, but player decisions led far away from that, and it is colloquially called “Elves & Men” now.
+I called it “Decisions of Kings” when I planned it, but player decisions led far away from that, and it was soon colloquially called “Elves & Men”.
 The setting is classic LotFP 30-years-war, with fantasy races thrown into the mix.
 The party was initially composed of 1 Elf, 1 Fighter, 1 Specialist, 1 Magic User and 1 “Alice”, a special character build, and took on the classic introduction adventure “Tower of the Stargazer”.

 House Rules & Deviations

 I had planned to make this campaign a test campaign to test different rules, but it turned out the Rules as Written in Lamentations of the Flame Princess are perfectly fine.
 There still are some specials:

 We forget misfire rules for the guns all the time.